FASTER: Rethinking Real-Time Flow VLAs: Methodology

 Motivated by the insight that near-term actions within a chunk are easier to generate under flow matching, we propose to prioritize the sampling of these latency-critical actions with a Horizon-Aware Schedule (HAS).

-\textbf{Horizon-Aware Schedule.} Unlike conventional flow-based VLAs, which employ a constant time schedule across the entire action chunk (\cref{fig:schedule}(a)), we design a horizon-aware time allocation mechanism that accelerates the denoising of near-term actions during inference, while allowing later-horizon actions to follow a comparatively slower schedule.
+\textbf{Horizon-Aware Schedule.} Unlike conventional flow-based VLAs, which employ a constant time schedule across the entire chunk (\Cref{fig:schedule}(a)), we design a horizon-aware time allocation mechanism that accelerates the denoising of near-term actions during inference, while allowing later-horizon actions to follow a comparatively slower schedule, mimicking the straightness plot in \Cref{fig:pilot_study}(a).

 Inspired by Diffusion Forcing~\cite{diffusionforcing}, the flow matching timestep is made index-dependent and represented as a vector $\bm{\tau}=\{{\tau}_{i}\}$, where $i\in [0, H-1]$ denotes the action index.
-As illustrated in \cref{fig:schedule}(b), we use $\rho^{j}\in (0, 1)$ to represent the global sampling progress at $j$-th step, which still iterates from 1 to 0 following the standard flow matching procedure.
+As illustrated in \Cref{fig:schedule}(b), we use $\rho^{j}\in (0, 1)$ to represent the global sampling progress at $j$-th step, which still iterates from 1 to 0 following the standard flow matching procedure.
 Each action reaches completion at a distinct \emph{hit time} ${u}_{i}$ determined by its index:

 where the predefined ${u}_{0}$ specifies the global timestep at which the first action is finalized.
 The hyperparameter $\alpha\in (0, 1]$ controls how the hit times vary across the action index.
 When $\alpha=1$, the hit times decrease uniformly from $u_{0}$ to 0.
 When $\alpha<1$, early actions reach their hit times rapidly, while future actions have hit times closer to 0.
 This design adaptively allocates more denoising steps to future actions due to compounding uncertainty, preserving generation quality and minimizing deviation from the original schedule inherited from pretraining.